Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 This means you only pay taxes on the cash portion of the sale now, while the taxes on the equity portion are deferred until the buyer eventually sells the new company.

-This strategy not only postpones your tax liability but also gives you a chance to benefit from the future growth of the new business.
+This strategy postpones your tax liability and gives you a chance to benefit from the future growth of the new business.

 This strategy is particularly effective for families looking to manage the tax burden on large capital gains while passing wealth to the next generation.